lailanelkoussy/mcp-first-birthday/README-agent.md

 ### Prerequisites

 - Python 3.10+
-- A running Code Knowledge Graph MCP Server (see main README)
+- A running Code Knowledge Graph MCP Server
 - API key for one of the supported LLM providers

 ### Installation